-Let us note that (i) is not conditional upon LPC.
-In fact, this is an immediate consequence of near-linear PCP construction achieved in [13].
-Note that similar inapproximability results under ETH for MAX-3SAT and MAX-3LIN for some subexponential running time have been obtained in [23].
+We observe that (i) is not conditional upon LPC.
+In fact, this is an immediate consequence of the near-linear PCP construction achieved in [13].
+Note that similar inapproximability results under ETH for MAX-3SAT and MAX-3LIN for some subexponential running time have been obtained in [31].

-Following the second direction, we show that a number of problems are equivalent with respect to approximability in subexponential time.
+Following the second guideline, we show that a number of problems are equivalent with respect to approximability in subexponential time.
 Designing a family of equivalent problems is a common way to provide an evidence in favor of hardness of these problems.
-One prominent example is the family of problems complete under SERF-reducibility [18] which leads to equivalent formulations of ETH.
+One prominent example is the family of problems complete under SERF-reducibility [24] which leads to equivalent formulations of ETH.
 More precisely, for a given problem Π , let us formulate the following hypothesis, which can be seen as the approximate counterpart of ETH.

-Hypothesis 1 (APETH(Π )) There exist two constants $\epsilon > 0$ and r (r < 1 if Π is a maximization problem, r > 1, otherwise), such that Π is not r-approximable in time $O(2^{\epsilon n})$.
+Hypothesis 1 (APETH(II)) There exist two constants $\epsilon > 0$ and r (r < 1 if Π is a maximization problem, r > 1, otherwise), such that Π is not r-approximable in time $2^{\epsilon n}$.

-We prove that several well-known problems are equivalent with respect to the APETH (APETH-equivalent), in the sense that verification or not of the AP-ETH by one of them, implies the same fact for the other ones.
+We prove that several well-known problems are equivalent with respect to the APETH (APETH-equivalent).
 To this end, a notion called the approximation preserving sparsification is proposed.
 A recipe to prove that two problems A and B are APETH-equivalent consists of two steps.
 The first is to reduce an instance of A into a family of instances in "bounded" version (bounded degree for graph problems, bounded occurrence for satisfiability problems), which are equivalent with respect to approximability.
-This step is where the proposed notion comes into play.
-The second is to use standard approximability preserving reductions to derive equivalences between bounded versions of A and B. In this paper, we consider L-reductions [24] for this purpose.
-Furthermore, we show that if APETH fails for one of these problems, then any problem in MaxSNP would be approximable for any constant ratio in subexponential FPT-time $2^{o(k)}$.
-This result can be viewed as an extension of [9], which states that none of MaxSNP hard problems allows $2^{o(k)}$ -time algorithm under ETH.
-Also, it could be considered as an evidence toward the validity of APETH
+This step is where approximation preserving sparsification comes into play.
+The second is to use standard approximation preserving reductions to derive equivalences between bounded versions of A and B. In this paper, we consider L-reductions [32] for this purpose.
+Furthermore, we show that if APETH fails for one of these problems, then any problem in MaxSNP6 would be approximable for any constant ratio in subexponential FPT-time $2^{o(k)}$, which is also an evidence toward the validity of APETH.
+This result can be viewed as an extension of [26], which states that no MaxSNP-hard problem allows a algorithm in time $2^{o(k)}$ under ETH.